When is the policyholder liable to pay tax on insurance premiums?

 How to calculate the tax on insurance premiums

-Policyholders liable to pay tax on insurance premiums must calculate the tax on the basis of the insurance premiums they have paid during the month.
-The tax rate is 24%.
+Policyholders liable for paying the tax must calculate the tax to pay on the basis of the insurance premiums they have paid during the month.

-Example: The policyholder paid €100 in insurance premiums to the insurance company in November.
-The policyholder must file and pay €24 in tax to the Tax Administration.
-The tax on insurance premiums paid in November must be filed and paid by the 12th of the next month, i.e. December.
+Example: An insurance contract is made out for a term that starts 1 August 2024 and ends on 31 July 2025.
+The policyholder pays €100 – the premium – to the insurance company in September 2024.
+Because the start date of the term fell before 1 September 2024, the policyholder must file and pay €24 in tax to the Tax Administration.
+The tax on insurance premiums paid in September must be filed and paid by the 12th of the next month, i.e. October.
 Read more: How to file and pay tax on insurance premiums

 Examples: When is the policyholder liable to pay tax on insurance premiums?